Knowledge Hub

 How does waste management work without sewers?

 LooCafe units use Bio-Circular Resource Technology (B-CRT) - localized micro-STPs (Sewage Treatment Plants) that process waste on-site.
-Our G2RT (Generation 2 Reinvented Toilet) units, developed with Gates Foundation technology, convert waste into water and dry matter without external sewage connections.
+The technology is licensed from Ecosan with foundation-validated initiatives, converting waste into water and dry matter without external sewage connections.
 This makes deployment possible anywhere, even in areas without existing infrastructure.

 What's the return on investment for municipalities?